Child development in Africa: Child-to-Child approach (CtC)

-Despite robust efforts by African governments over recent decades to broaden access to schooling, the structure of formal educational provision in most countries requires most of those who start out in Grade 1 to ‘drop out’ long before completion of the full 12-year curriculum.
-Thus the process of formal education is perceived by teachers, parents and pupils alike as one in which students are challenged to climb up a narrowing staircase.
-Dropping out at earlier stages is perceived as failure, and the individual's return to the community a source of disappointment.
-The experience of a few years of schooling is not generally perceived as adding value to the individual's productive capacity within the community.
-Thus, the purpose of schooling is widely understood as extractive recruitment of the best and brightest individuals out of the community into a higher, powerful, elite social stratum.
-A number of different ways of focusing education have been proposed in search of alternatives to the narrowing staircase model, including apprenticeship, lifelong learning, school production units, health education, and the Child-to-Child approach (CtC).
+Despite extensive efforts by African governments in recent decades to improve access to education, the prevailing structure of formal schooling in most countries often leads to a significant number of students to ‘drop out’ before completing the full 12-year curriculum, starting from Grade 1.
+This situation has resulted in the perception among teachers, parents, and students that formal education resembles a challenging climb up a narrowing staircase, where dropping out at earlier stages is seen as a failure and the return of individuals to their communities is a source of disappointment.
+The prevailing belief is that the limited years of schooling do not contribute significantly to an individual's productive capacity within the community.
+As a result, schooling is commonly seen as a means of selectively recruiting the most talented individuals from the community into a higher and more powerful social stratum.
+To address the limitations of the traditional schooling model, various alternative approaches have been proposed, including apprenticeship, lifelong learning, school production units, health education, and the Child-to-Child approach (CtC).

-CtC is designed to mobilise children as agents of health education.
-It differs from the narrowing staircase model by focusing on the promotion of social responsibility in pre-adolescent children, an educational goal that resonates with the Chewa concept of nzelu.
-The widespread African practice of entrusting preadolescent children with the care of younger siblings was a major inspiration for the original proponents of CtC, which has been applied in more than 80 countries worldwide.
-A case study was conducted of integrative curriculum development by a group of Zambian primary school teachers using the CtC approach.
-The insight that pre-adolescent children can take on responsibility as agents of infant care and nurture, within the context of primary health care and progressive social change, was re-appropriated by the African teachers at this school as a way of incorporating traditional cultural practices into the formal educational process.
-Striking long-term benefits were claimed by the graduates of the school's CtC curriculum, including a growth of egalitarian relations between the genders, even within adult marriages.
+The CtC approach aims to mobilise children as agents of health education.
+It differs from the traditional narrowing staircase model by placing emphasis on fostering social responsibility in pre-adolescent children, aligning with the Chewa concept of nzelu.
+The inspiration for CtC originated from the widespread African practice of entrusting younger siblings' care to preadolescent children.
+The approach has been implemented in more than 80 countries worldwide.
+A case study was conducted to explore the integrative curriculum development by a group of Zambian primary school teachers using the CtC approach.
+These teachers sought to incorporate traditional cultural practices into the formal educational process, recognising that pre-adolescent children are capable of assuming responsibility as agents of infant care and nurturing within the context of primary health care and progressive social change.
+The graduates of the school's CtC curriculum reported significant long-term benefits, including the development of egalitarian relationships between genders, even within adult marriages.